SQReder/semver-features/packages/semver-features/src/core/Feature.tests.md

 - Test mapping with different input/output types for enabled state
 - Test mapping with different input/output types for disabled state
 - Test mapping with complex object transformations
+- Test using identity function when disabled transform isn't provided for enabled feature
+- Test using identity function when disabled transform isn't provided for disabled feature
+- Test using identity function when enabled transform isn't provided for enabled feature
+- Test using identity function when enabled transform isn't provided for disabled feature
+- Test handling complex objects with identity transform for disabled value
+- Test handling complex objects with identity transform for enabled value
+- Test type validation enforces at least one transform function is provided

 ### FeatureValue Reduction (fold method)
 - Test fold operation on enabled value with simple types